 - Commitments entered into on behalf of the University must be authorised by an approver with the appropriate Financial Delegation

 - Any decision to procure goods or services must be based on a properly identified requirement, budget availability and an approval process that complies with the University’s Financial Delegations Policy

-- All capital expenditure must also comply with the Capital Expenditure and Fixed Asset Accounting Policy and Procedures
+- All capital expenditure must also comply with the Capital Expenditure and Fixed Asset Accounting Policy

 - A Capital Expenditure Approval (CEA) form will be required for all purchases of fixed assets as defined within the Asset Management Policy